dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

 ##Limitations

 ###Orleans Extended Membership Protocol (Table Version & ETag)
-Consul does not currently support atomic updates so the Consul Membership Provider is not able to support the Orleans Extended Membership Protocol.
-This protocol was introduced as an additional, but not essential, silo connectivity validation and as a foundation to functionality that has not yet been implemented.
+Consul KV currrently does not currently support atomic updates.
+Therefore, the Orleans Consul Membership Provider only implements the the Orleans Basic Membership Protocol, as described [here](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management) and does not support the Extended Membership Protocol.
+This Extended protocol was introduced as an additional, but not essential, silo connectivity validation and as a foundation to functionality that has not yet been implemented.
 Providing your infrastructure is correctly configured you will not experience any detrimental effect of the lack of support.

 ###Multiple Datacenters
 The Key Value Pairs in Consul are not currently replicated between Consul datacenters.
 There is a [separate project](https://github.com/hashicorp/consul-replicate) to address this but it has not yet been proven to support Orleans.